ERNA VIRTUAL PRIVATE NETWORKING SERVICE

 Instruction manuals (for PPTP)

-Click here for Windows8 installation manual
+- Click here for Windows 10 installation manual / using Action Center

-Click here for Windows7 installation manual
+- Click here for Windows 10 installation manual / using Control Panel

-Click here for Mac installation manual
+Mac installation manual

-Ubuntu 10.x Maverick Meerkat installation manual (not supported by the EUR):
+Ubuntu 10.x Maverick Meerkat installation manual

 Firewall or Router Configuation